Best Practices For Google Adwords Ad Copy and Landing Page Copy

 Hello!

-While your brand voice should be consistent across all of your content, it’s particularly crucial for your AdWords ad copy to sync with your landing page copy, so pay heed to these copywriting best practices.
+While your brand voice should remain consistent across all content, it is especially important for your ad copy to match your landing page copy.
+The following best practices will help you achieve that alignment.

 1. Keywords in Ad Copy Need to Mirror Actual Searches